adaranogueira/adara-nogueira-portfolio/README.md

-# 👩‍💻 Adara Nogueira's Technical Portfolio – Full Stack Developer
+# 👩‍💻 Adara Nogueira's Technical Portfolio

 Welcome to my technical portfolio!

-Here you'll find a collection of projects that showcase my experience and passion for Software Development, Artificial Intelligence, Machine Learning and Cybersecurity.
+Here you'll find a collection of projects that showcase my experience and passion for software development, artificial intelligence, machine learning, and cybersecurity.

 ---